Ullam Ketkumae: Production

+Development and casting

 In April 2002, where it was reported that Shaam and Richa Pallod were going to team up with director Jeeva, who had launched Shaam in 12B (2001), for a college love story titled Pepsi.
 Susi Ganeshan had appealed for the title Pepsi for a film; however, since the title Pepsi was registered by Jeeva, Ganeshan ended up renaming his film Five Star (2002).
 The title Pepsi had stemmed from the first letter from the names of the five friends — Priya, Emaan, Pooja, Shyam and Irene.
 The film was later renamed and the film took part of the brand Pepsi's tagline in Tamil Nadu – Ullam Ketkumae More – as the new title.

-Laila was reported to be a part of the cast.
-Asin signed the film aged eighteen and the film was meant to mark her début in Tamil films.
+Laila was reported to be the lead heroine among the cast.
+Asin signed the film and the film was meant to mark her début in Tamil films.
 This was the second film that Asin worked on after the Malayalam film Narendran Makan Jayakanthan Vaka (2001).
 While working as a software engineer, Jamshad was approached by Jeeva to audition for the film in 2003 after Jeeva spotted him walking in his neighbourhood.
 Jeeva gave Jamshad the stage name of Arya for this film.
 Pooja was also signed on to make her début.
 Srinath, who worked as an assistant director under Jeeva in 12B, was cast in this film as Shaam and Arya's friend.
 Rajesh dubbed for Malayalam actor Murali in the film.
 Model Hemanth Kumar was cast as a college student.

+Filming

 Art director Thota Tharani created a college campus for the film to be shot in, with his work drawing appreciation.
 A scene featuring an inter college day cultural had 100 students from various states take part in the shooting while decorations and a podium were put up for a marriage scene in Taj Connemara hotel.
 Raju Sundaram choreographed five songs including a song shot at hot water springs in New Zealand.

 The film went through production hell, with three years being spent on the announcement till release.
 The film was supposed to be the debut film of Arya, Asin, and Pooja.
-Th delay of the film enabled the lead actors to gain popularity with other releases: Arinthum Ariyamalum (2005) for Arya, M. Kumaran Son of Mahalakshmi (2004) for Asin, and Jay Jay (2003) and Attahasam (2004) for Pooja.
+The delay of the film enabled the lead actors to gain popularity with other releases.
 Despite giving indications that the film would release after delays on 14 April 2004 it was further pushed back due to financial issues.
 In May 2005, the Supreme Court finally cleared the decks for the release, as earlier the Madras High court by a 25 February order appointed "Joint Receivers" for the film, which was objected by Prasad Labs who had gone to Supreme Court.
 It was agreed that the collections from the film will be received by "joint receivers" who will pay Prasad Labs for 72 prints of the film.